-This SPDE is posed on a filtered probability space $\left(\Omega_0, \mathcal{F}^0, \mathbb{F}^0, \mathbb{P}_0\right)$, $B^0$ is a $d$-dimensional $\mathbb{F}^0$-Brownian motion, the drift $b : [0, +\infty)\times\R^d\times\mathcal{P}\left(\R^d\right) \to \R^d$ depends in time, space and measure, $\sigma$ and $\sigma_0$ are two non-negative constants.
-This paper aims to study the long-term behavior of solutions of Equation \eqref{SMKV}, and more precisely, to understand the effect of the common noise on the asymptotic stability.
-We assume that the drift term $b$ has a specific linear structure with respect to the measure variable, with two continuously differentiable functions $V$ and $W$ such that $b(t,x,\mu) = -\nabla V(x) -\nabla W\ast\mu(x)$, where $\ast$ stands for the convolution operator.
-This assumption is typical for studying long-term behavior in McKean-Vlasov type equations, see $e.g$ \cite{bashiri2020long}, \cite{bolley2013uniform}, \cite{delmoral2019uniform}, \cite{herrmann2010non} or \cite{tugaut2013convergence}.
-In the following, we are interested in getting existence and uniqueness results for the invariant measure of the probability measure valued process $(m_t)$.
-As the problem under consideration falls within the realm of McKean-Vlasov type, one may expect existence of an invariant measure and uniqueness at least in some specific cases.
+This SPDE is posed on a filtered probability space $\left(\Omega_0, \mathcal{F}^0, \mathbb{F}^0, \mathbb{P}_0\right)$, $B^0$ is a $d$-dimensional $\mathbb{F}^0$-Brownian motion, the drift $b : [0, +\infty)\times\R^d\times\mathcal{P}\left(\R^d\right) \to \R^d$ depends on time, space and measure, $\sigma$ and $\sigma_0$ are two non-negative constants.
+This paper aims to study the long-time behavior of solutions of Equation \eqref{eq:main}, and more precisely, to understand the effect of the common noise on the asymptotic stability.
+We assume that the drift term $b$ has a specific linear structure for the measure variable, with two continuously differentiable functions $V$ and $W$ such that $b(t,x,\mu) = -\nabla V(x) -\nabla W\ast\mu(x)$, where $\ast$ stands for the convolution operator.
+This assumption is typical when studying long-time behavior in McKean-Vlasov type equations, see $e.g$ \cite{bashiri2020long, bolley2013uniform, delmoral2019uniform, herrmann2010non, tugaut2013convergence}.
+In the following, we are interested in getting existence and uniqueness results for the invariant measure of the probability measure-valued process $(m_t)_{t\geq 0}$.
+As the problem under consideration falls within the realm of the McKean-Vlasov type, one may expect the existence of an invariant measure and uniqueness, at least in some specific cases.
 In this paper, we verify whether, in the case where $W$ is convex and $V$ is uniformly convex, the introduction of common noise does not compromise the classical uniqueness results of \cite{benachour1998nonlinear}.
 When $V$ is not convex, the matter becomes considerably more intricate, studied so far without the presence of common noise, only partial results are known.
 There exist cases in which the uniqueness of the invariant measure is not satisfied.
 Unlike linear elliptic equations, the presence of nonlinearity leads to the existence of multiple invariant measures.
-Specifically, it has been proven in \cite{herrmann2010non} that when the confinement potential uniformly convex outside of a ball centred in the origine, admits a double-well and the diffusion coefficient $\sigma$ is sufficiently small, there exist exactly three invariant solutions of the following equation:
+Specifically, it has been proven in \cite{herrmann2010non}, following the ideas of \cite{dawson1995stochastic} that when the confinement potential is uniformly convex outside of a ball centered in the origin, admits a double-well, and the diffusion coefficient $\sigma$ is sufficiently small, there exist exactly three invariant solutions of the following equation: